UPRI-earthquake/earthquake-hub-frontend/docs/STATION_MARKERS.md

 - Add mini‑sparklines or health indicators to popups if available
 - Consider clustering only if station count becomes very large

+## Downloads

+- Station popup provides two links backed by `REACT_APP_FDSNWS` only:
+  - Data (past 24h): `/dataselect/1/query?...` → saves as `NETWORK.STATION.00.MULTI.MMDDYY.mseed`.
+  - Metadata: `/station/1/query?...` → saves as `NETWORK.STATION.00.MULTI.xml`.
+- The component fetches as Blob to apply filenames and uses short timeouts.
+No alternate-host fallback is attempted.